Property Affordability Calculator

 What is LMI and when does it apply?

-Lender's Mortgage Insurance (LMI) is a one-off premium charged by lenders when your deposit is less than 20% of the purchase price (i.e. LVR above 80%).
-LMI protects the lender — not you — in case you default.
+Lenders Mortgage Insurance (LMI) is a one-off premium charged by lenders when your deposit is less than 20% of the purchase price (i.e. LVR above 80%).
+LMI protects the lender, not you, in case you default.
 The cost typically ranges from 0.5% to 2.5% of the loan amount and can usually be added to (capitalised into) your loan.
 Saving a 20% deposit avoids LMI entirely.

 Are these figures accurate?